mcfnord/rml/src/bc.md

 ## Censure is needed

-Throughout his career as an elected official, Mark Lindquist has violated RPC 3.6 and RPC 3.8.
+Throughout his career as an elected official,
+<a href=https://en.m.wikipedia.org/wiki/Mark_Lindquist style=text-decoration:none>Mark Lindquist</a>
+has
+violated RPC 3.6 and RPC 3.8.
 His misleading statements about me to the press forced me to waive my jury trial, and threatened my ability to get a fair one.
 That he uses the accused to gain